Who can be a member of the Newfoundland & Labrador Public Service Pensioners’ Association?

 Is the Teacher’s Pension Plan Indexed?

 Since October 1, 2002 the Teacher’s Pension Plan has been partially indexed.
-The indexing is based on the Consumer Price Index or the National Inflation Rate for the previous year to a maximum of 1.2% but applies only to pensioners/survivors who have been on pension since September 1, 1998 and who are 65 years of age.
+The indexing occurs September 1st of each year and is based on 60% of the annual change in the Consumer Price Index or the National Inflation Rate for the previous year to a maximum annual increase of 1.2%.
+This indexing applies only to pensioners/survivors who have been on pension since September 1, 1998 and who have reached age 65.
+Under the Pension Reform Agreement, all indexation for service accrued after August 31, 2015 has been suspended.